Article 46: Interpretation of Article 46

 Article 53 of the Basic Law stipulates that a new Chief Executive shall be selected within six months in accordance with the provisions of Article 45 of this Law.
 Interpretation of the term of the Chief Executive became a part of a legal dispute in 2005 after the resignation of then-Hong Kong Chief Executive, Tung Chee-Hwa.
 The question arose as to whether his successor would serve a full five-year term or would only serve the remainder of Tung's term.
 Those who supported him for a full five-year term, which included much of the Hong Kong legal community, argued that this is the literal reading of the article.
 But those who argued for a partial term argued that a partial term was the clear legislative intent of the article, as filling a partial term is the practice within the People's Republic of China.

 The difference was in part due to different legal traditions.
 Although later modified by the Fixed-term Parliaments Act 2011, at the time of the controversy in 2005, the British Westminster system did not run elections according to fixed schedules, whereas the People's Republic of China tends to have terms and elections according to fixed schedules, similar to the practice of the United States.

-The Standing Committee of the National People's Congress issued its third interpretation of the Basic Law on 27 April 2005, stipulating that in the event of a vacancy arising before the outgoing Chief Executive has served a full term of office of five years under Article 46, e term of office of the new Chief Executive shall be the remainder of that of the outgoing Chief Executive.
+The Standing Committee of the National People's Congress issued its third interpretation of the Basic Law on 27 April 2005, stipulating that in the event of a vacancy arising before the outgoing Chief Executive has served a full term of office of five years under Article 46, the term of office of the new Chief Executive shall be the remainder of that of the outgoing Chief Executive.